oobabooga/text-generation-webui/README.md

 ## Features

-- Supports multiple local text generation backends, including [llama.cpp](https://github.com/ggerganov/llama.cpp), [Transformers](https://github.com/huggingface/transformers), [ExLlamaV3](https://github.com/turboderp-org/exllamav3), and [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) (the latter via its own [Dockerfile](https://github.com/oobabooga/text-generation-webui/blob/main/docker/TensorRT-LLM/Dockerfile)).
+- **Multiple backends**: [llama.cpp](https://github.com/ggerganov/llama.cpp), [Transformers](https://github.com/huggingface/transformers), [ExLlamaV3](https://github.com/turboderp-org/exllamav3), and [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).
+Switch between backends and models without restarting.
+- **Vision (multimodal)**: Attach images to messages for visual understanding ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Multimodal-Tutorial)).
+- **Image generation**: A dedicated tab for `diffusers` models like **Z-Image-Turbo**.
+Features 4-bit/8-bit quantization and a persistent gallery with metadata ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Image-Generation-Tutorial)).
+- **Training**: Fine-tune LoRAs on multi-turn chat or raw text datasets.
+Supports resuming interrupted runs ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/05-%E2%80%90-Training-Tab)).
+- **OpenAI-compatible API**: Chat and Completions endpoints with tool-calling support — use as a local drop-in replacement for the OpenAI API ([examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples)).
+- **Web search**: Search the internet with LLM-generated queries to add context to conversations.
+- **File attachments**: Upload text files, PDF documents, and .docx documents to talk about their contents.
-- Easy setup: Choose between **portable builds** (zero setup, just unzip and run) for GGUF models on Windows/Linux/macOS, or the one-click installer that creates a self-contained `installer_files` directory.
+- **Easy setup**: [Portable builds](https://github.com/oobabooga/text-generation-webui/releases) (zero setup, just unzip and run) for GGUF models on Windows/Linux/macOS, or a one-click installer for the full feature set.
 - 100% offline and private, with zero telemetry, external resources, or remote update requests.
 - `instruct` mode for instruction-following (like ChatGPT), and `chat-instruct`/`chat` modes for talking to custom characters.
 Prompts are automatically formatted with Jinja2 templates.
-- **File attachments**: Upload text files, PDF documents, and .docx documents to talk about their contents.
-- **Vision (multimodal models)**: Attach images to messages for visual understanding ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Multimodal-Tutorial)).
-- **Image generation**: A dedicated tab for `diffusers` models like **Z-Image-Turbo**.
-Features 4-bit/8-bit quantization and a persistent gallery with metadata ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Image-Generation-Tutorial)).
-- **Web search**: Optionally search the internet with LLM-generated queries to add context to the conversation.
-- **Training**: Fine-tune LoRAs on multi-turn chat or raw text datasets.
-Easy to use, good defaults, and supports resuming interrupted runs ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/05-%E2%80%90-Training-Tab)).
 - Edit messages, navigate between message versions, and branch conversations at any point.
-- Switch between different models in the UI without restarting.
 - Free-form text generation in the Notebook tab without being limited to chat turns.
 - Multiple sampling parameters and generation options for sophisticated text generation control.
 - Aesthetic UI with dark and light themes.
 - Syntax highlighting for code blocks and LaTeX rendering for mathematical expressions.
-- OpenAI-compatible API with Chat and Completions endpoints, including tool-calling support – see [examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples).
 - Extension support, with numerous built-in and user-contributed extensions available.
 See the [wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.

 ## How to install